M.A. Geography, University of Arizona

 University of Arizona, May 2013

-i.)
-How do children in the school garden program define and view their “local” environment?
-How does the “local” environment differ from the “non-local” or broader, “global” environment?
+- How do children in the school garden program define and view their environment?
 What does “environment” mean to them?

 My primary research goal is to ascertain how children’s environmental perceptions and knowledge are shaped by an outdoor experiential program such as Manzo Elementary’s school garden.
+My project seeks to explicitly give voice to children’s environmental perceptions and environmental attitudes as they change and are affected through sustainability and educational programs.
 In a sense, my study will provide a cultural translation (i.e. from the language of children to that of adults) that can help shape and inform the ways in which environmental awareness, sustainability, and ultimately climate change are taught to children and how more effectively to incorporate such concepts in understandable ways in outdoor experiential education programs.